Firefighters Turn Up the Heat

 The public outcry worked and California regulators quickly revised the standard in late 2013 so that it better protects against smoldering ignition sources like cigarettes, which are the most common cause of upholstered furniture fire deaths.
-It also allows manufacturers to satisfy the standard by using flame-resistant fabrics in place of chemically treated foam, thereby significantly reducing the amount of flame retardants that saturate furniture, our bodies and the environment.
+It also allows manufacturers to satisfy the standard by using flame-resistant fabrics in place of chemically treated foam, thereby eliminating the need for flame retardants in furniture.

-For former firefighters like Stefani and Paulson, who have both seen far too many friends and fellow coworkers struck with cancer, the new regulations can’t come soon enough.
+For former firefighters like Stefani and Paulson, who have both seen far too many friends and fellow coworkers struck with cancer, new regulations that better protect everyone can’t come soon enough.

 “Plenty of studies have shown that firefighters are at a much greater risk of getting cancer than the rest of the U.S. population,” says Stefani, who has responded to more than 500 fires as a firefighter.
 “I’ve seen a lot of frightening things.
 But that statistic?
 That’s pretty scary stuff.”

-Above: Retired firefighter Tony Stefani, founder of the San Francisco Firefighters Cancer Prevention Foundation.
+Above: Tony Stefani, founder of the San Francisco Firefighters Cancer Prevention Foundation.